brimdata/react-arborist/README.md

 The _\<NodeRenderer\>_ is responsible for attaching the drag ref, the node style (padding for indentation), the visual look of the node, the edit input of the node, and anything else you can dream up.

 There is a default renderer, but it's only there as a placeholder to get started.
-You'll wan't to create your own component for this.
+You'll want to create your own component for this.
 It is passed as the _\<Tree\>_ components only child.

 ```ts
 export type NodeRendererProps<T extends IdObj> = {